dfinity/examples/rust/persistent_storage/README.md

 ![Counter Frontend](README_images/frontend.png)

 ## Introduction
-The purpuse of this example dapp is to build a minimalistic dapp, with persistent storage, based on the default dapp template installed by DFX when creating a new project.
+The purpose of this example dapp is to build a minimalistic dapp, with persistent storage, based on the default dapp template installed by DFX when creating a new project.
 The dapp is a simple website with a counter.
 Every time a button is pressed, a counter is incremented.

 This example covers: